utkarsh24122/JSEnum/README.md

 # JSEnum
-Simple Bash Script to Enumerate JavaScript Files of a target and its Subdomains.
+Bash Script to Enumerate JavaScript Files of a target and its Subdomains.

 Finding Endpoints & Secrets in JS Files